MattGibney/OpenMud/DevelopmentBlog.md

 project will copmpound this pattern as the strict type checking will alert us to any possible issues while developing as interfaces will no longer match up to our expectations if we do end up chaging the interface.

+My other main acheivement for today is to add in player movement.
+It is now possible to navigate in 3d space as long as the rooms are mapped out correctly.
+With the system implemented, it should theoretically be possible to create any environment.
+The maion drawback to the current implementation is that there can only be a single exit in each of the cardinal directions.
+In small spaces, such as the inside of a building, it may be necessary to have mopre than one exit in a single direction.
+I actually encounterd this when I was working on adding my own house as an environment for development.
+I chose to comprimise by moving the layout of the house around a little to accomodate but i'd like to re-visit this in the future.

 ## Command Parsing (Tuesday 20th July 2021)